SebastianMM-96/LinearClassifiers/README.md

-# LinearClassifiers
-Linear Classifiers in Python :rocket:
+# Linear Classifiers in Python :rocket: